Optimizing positional scoring rules for rank aggregation

 If only $R^{xy}$ is feasible (and $R^{\neg xy}$ is infeasible), $\val(R)$ is increased by $w(x,y)$.
 If only $R^{\neg xy}$ is feasible (and $R^{xy}$ is infeasible), the algorithm does nothing.
 In the last two cases, no new region is added to the pool.
 Clearly, it cannot be the case that both $R^{xy}$ and $R^{\neg xy}$ are infeasible.
-Note that feasibility can be checked efficiently by solving linear programs with $d$ variables and up to $|C|$ constraints.
+Again, feasibility can be checked efficiently by solving linear programs with $d$ variables and up to $|C|$ constraints.
 At the end of step $t$ (i.e., when there is no other active region in the pool to be considered), the inactive regions become active and the algorithm proceeds with step $t+1$.
 When all constraints of $C$ have been considered, the algorithm computes the active region $R^*$ with maximum $\val(R^*)$ and returns any scoring vector in $R^*$.
 A description of the algorithm in pseudocode is given as Algorithm~\ref{alg:regions}.